 As we saw in the above process, using Basic Installation is very easy and fast to create a vCenter HA Cluster.
 The installation process is a very straightforward process with some minor user interaction in the installation process; all is done automatically.

-In the next article, we will install vCenter HA using Advanced Installation process.Like what you read?
+In the next article, we will install vCenter HA using the Advanced Installation process.Like what you read?
 Rate us